Blob (Marvel Comics): Amazing Spider-Man: Renew Your Vows

-In the second volume of Amazing Spider-Man: Renew Your Vows, Blob is seen as a member of the Brotherhood of Mutants.
+An alternate universe version of Blob appears in The Amazing Spider-Man: Renew Your Vows as a member of the Brotherhood of Mutants.

 Cable & Deadpool

 Deadpool's search for Cable across alternate timelines forces an encounter with the Blob of "an age of Apocalypse" (not to be confused with the X-Men story arc of the same name).
 In this reality, Blob has taken the mantle of Famine, one of the Horsemen of Apocalypse.

 House of M

-Put in an internment camp after Bolivar Trask's rise to power in the House of M reality, he was freed in Magneto's first major raid on US soil.
-After being freed, he first took his mutant name, "Blob" and was instrumental in the destruction of several Sentinels.
-He then joined Magneto's mutant group.
-Blob is seen as a member of the Genoshan Black Ops version of the Marauders.
-It was later revealed that Dukes is also a member of an NYPD strike team called the Brotherhood.
+An alternate universe version of Blob appears in House of M. He is introduced as a prisoner of an internment camp following Bolivar Trask's rise to power before being freed in a raid orchestrated by Magneto.
+Blob later appears as a member of the Marauders and the Brotherhood, an NYPD strike team.

 Marvel Noir

-In the Marvel Noir reality, Eric Magnus is Chief of Detectives and Fred appears as a member of his Brotherhood, a cabal of bent policemen.
-He is initially partnered with rookie Detective Peter Magnus, and later with Detective Mortimer Toynbee.
+In the Marvel Noir reality, Eric Magnus is Chief of Detectives and Fred Dukes appears as a member of his Brotherhood, a cabal of bent policemen.